vijay-shankaranand/tp/docs/UserGuide.md

 Format: `filter_by_tag TAG_NAME [MORE_TAG_NAMES]`

-* Tag names are case-insensitive. e.g `Vendor` will match `vendor`.
+* Tag names are case-insensitive. e.g. `Vendor` will match `vendor`.
 * Only full words will be matched e.g. `ven` will not match `vendor`.
 * Contacts tagged by at least one of the given tags will be returned (i.e. `OR` search). e.g. `vendor customer` will return all contacts tagged by `vendor` and all contacts tagged by `customer`.
-* The contacts found will be based on the list that is currently displayed e.g If the current event that is selected is not linked to `Hans` who is tagged by `vendor`, `filter_by_tags vendor` will not display `Hans` in the result.
+* The contacts found will be based on the list that is currently displayed e.g. If the current event that is selected is not linked to `Hans` who is tagged by `vendor`, `filter_by_tags vendor` will not display `Hans` in the result.

 Examples:
 * `filter_by_tag vendor` returns all contacts tagged by the tag: vendor in JobFestGo.
-* `filter_by_tag vendor customer` returns all contacts tagged by the tag: vendor and all contacts tagged by the tag: customer in JobFestGo.
+* `filter_by_tag vendor customer` returns all contacts tagged by the tag: `vendor` and all contacts tagged by the tag: `customer` in JobFestGo.
 The image below illustrates the result of this command.<br><br>

     ![result for 'filter_by_tag vendors customers'](images/filterByRoleResult.png)